AdobeDocs/commerce-operations.en/help/installation/prerequisites/web-server/nginx.md

 1. Save and exit the editor.

-1. Create a new directory for the PHP session path and change the owner to the `apache` user and group:
+1. Create a directory for the PHP session path and change the owner to the `apache` user and group:

    ```bash
    mkdir -p /var/lib/php/session/